-This section is intended to list several BMPs that have been identified in the FPRs and peer-reviewed literature.
-Some BMPs may appear twice if they are present in the FPRs and identified in the literature, or if they are applicable to the preservation of different watershed processes.
+This section is intended to list several BMPs that have been identified in peer-reviewed literature.
 These BMPs address some of the key environmental concerns discussed above, but are by no means all-encompassing.
 Site specific conditions will heavily influence management strategies and other BMPs may be necessary to conduct work in WLPZs to maintain soil, water, and ecological functions.